nz-trust-framework/DISTF-reference-architecture/ARF.md

 Importantly, incorporation of these robust authenticators is generally easier than developing bespoke authenticators.

+> [!WARNING]
-> :warning: in designing an authentication service, providers must weigh whether to support devices that lack biometric authentication.
+>In designing an authentication service, providers must weigh whether to support devices that lack biometric authentication.
 >
 >Removing support for older or more-affordable handsets that don't support biometric authenticators could deepen digital exclusion, yet devices restricted to knowledge-based authenticators cannot give relying parties the same confidence that the person authorising a remote presentation is the genuine user.